apache/airflow/docs/apache-airflow-providers-openlineage/guides/structure.rst

 Understanding complex inter-DAG dependencies and providing up-to-date runtime visibility into DAG execution can be challenging.
-OpenLineage integrates with Airflow to collect DAG lineage metadata so that inter-DAG dependencies are easily maintained and viewable via a lineage graph, while also keeping a catalog of historical runs of DAGs.
+OpenLineage integrates with Airflow to collect DAG lineage metadata so that inter-DAG dependencies are easily maintained and viewable via a lineage graph, while also keeping a catalog of historical runs of Dags.

 For OpenLineage backend that will receive events, you can use `Marquez <https://marquezproject.ai/>`_